eabalestra/specvalid-replication-package/README.md

 ## Accessing Results

-Experiment results are saved in `/workspace/specvalid/experiments/results/` inside the container.
+Experiment results are saved in `/workspace/specvalid/experiments/results/` and outputs are saved in `/workspace/specvalid/output/` inside the container.

 **Option 1: Volume mapping (recommended)**
-Run with volume mapping as shown above to automatically save results to your local `./results` directory.
+Run with volume mapping as shown above to automatically save results to your local `./results` directory and outputs to your local `./output` directory.

 **Option 2: Copy from container**